Mini-CV

 I'm a native of Las Pedroñeras, Cuenca, Spain, placed in "La Mancha" region and included in "La Ruta de Don Quijote".
 My hometown is distinctly known for its superior purple garlic (ajo morado).

 I like audio gear.
 See NwAvGuy's great blog for more information about audio myths.
-Building an excellent Hi-Fi setup is not expensive, don't be fooled by snake-oil vendors, an O2 and a pair of good headphones will provide superior sound quality for a modest cost.
+Building an excellent Hi-Fi setup is not expensive, don't be fooled by snake-oil vendors, an O2 amplifier and a pair of good headphones will provide superior sound quality for a modest cost.
 The O2 is "open hardware", so you can built it yourself for much less money, but you'll need to invest a significant amount of time.